OSVR/OSVR-Specs-and-Proposals/EyeTracking/EyeTracker.md

 ## Open Issues
 - There are additional data that can be retrieved from the tracker, that may be useful in applications which include:
-	- Gaze angle
-	- Head rotation
+	- Pupil size
 	- Pupil Aspect Ratio
-	- Fixation seconds
+	- Duration of fixation
+	- Loading/saving user profile, if necessary
 - When the tracker "loses" pupils (For example, user takes off the HMD), should a special event be generated to let application know of situation?